 - Reading assignments must be completed by the deadline (no late reading assignments will be accepted).
-Writing assignments can be submitted up to 24 hours past the deadline without a late deduction, but no late writing assignments will be accepted after this final deadline. - If an assignment is marked incomplete due to missing requirements, you have one chance to redo the assignment within one week (with a late deduction of 1 point if completed within one week). - Note: If there is a family and/or health emergency, please inform me within one week of a missed assignment and be prepared to provide documentation in order to receive an extension.
+Writing assignments can be submitted up to 24 hours past their due date and time without a late deduction, but no writing assignments will be accepted after this final deadline. - If an assignment is marked incomplete due to missing requirements, you have one chance to redo the assignment within one week (with a late deduction of 1 point if completed within one week). - Note: If there is a family and/or health emergency, please inform me within one week of a missed class and be prepared to provide documentation in order to receive an excused absence.